Selecting a whistle for your hunting or sporting dog – what to consider

 Teaching HERE or COME with whistle

 Follow a similar training regimen as stated above.
-Have your dog SIT, walk away from him.
-Call him to you using a verbal command of HERE or COME and toot the whistle three times quickly, then repeat the command.
-Repeat this action many times and slowly phase out the verbal command leaving only the whistle command.
+Have your dog SIT and walk away from him, or alternatively let your dog run around your yard.
+Call your dog to you using a verbal command of HERE or COME and toot the whistle three times quickly, then repeat the command.
+Repeat this action many times over several days or weeks.
+As your dog begins to understand, slowly phase out the verbal command leaving only the whistle command.

 Your dog will become remarkably familiar with the whistle you decide to use.
 Like your dog knows your voice, he will also know your whistle.
 So if you decide to change whistles, understand that you may need to do a little conditioning with your dog so that he understands that the new whistle means the same thing as the old one did.